Meletios Kalamaras

-Layman (1933-1954)
+Early life

-Meletios Kalamaras was born in Alagonia, a small Peloponnesian village, near the summit of the Taygetos mountain, near Kalamata in the region of Messinia, southwestern Greece, on September 28, 1933.
+Meletios Kalamaras was born in Alagonia, a small Peloponnesian village, on September 28, 1933.
 He was the ninth of eleven children of doctor Agesilaos Kalamaras and Eleni Vassilakis.
 He lived for a while in Alagonia and for a few years in Kalamata.
 In 1947 he went to Athens to study in the then eight-grade high school, where he lived with his aunt Evangelia, his father's cousin, who daily read the Greetings and Supplications to the Virgin Mary.
-The Virgin Mary, the pure and immaculate vessel of light, enlightened, through her Son, His little servant Meletios (he had this name from his baptism) to seek the things above and not the things on earth.